BEACH CITY SPORTS “GOLDEN RULES”:

 - Each team will have four downs to advance the ball to the next ORANGE cone for a new set of downs, get a female first down or score a touchdown.
 RED CONES ARE NOT A FIRST DOWN (They represent a 2-pt conversions).
 If any part of your body touches or is under blue outfield lines, or the line moves you will be ruled out!

-- Any touchdown scored before the blue cone (midfield) by a MALE player rewards an additional two points for the score.
+- Any touchdown scored before the blue cone (midfield) by a MALE/FEMALE player rewards an additional two points for the score.
+FEMALE TD will not get awarded extra points if the play involves a pitch to a MALE player.
 This counts for any catch, run or interception.

-- Any touchdown thrown/caught/ ran by a female rewards an additional two points for the score.
+- Any touchdown thrown/caught/ ran by a female that originates outside of the Red Zone rewards an additional two points for the score.
+Note: Female first downs are NOT permitted at any time within the Red Zone.
+FEMALE TD’s caught from inside the Red Zone will only count for 6 points.
+Additionally, any hand off to a FEMALE player behind the line of scrimmage while inside the Red Zone for a rushing TD will only count for 6 points.
 Any female throw or catch that is passed the line of scrimmage can count as an automatic first down.
-Note: Female first downs are NOT permitted at any time within the Red Zone.
-Team only have one female first down per drive and if you use it, it automatically voids the following first down cone.
+Teams only have one female first down per drive and if you use it, it automatically voids the following first down cone.
 A forward pass must be past the line of scrimmage, and must be clear and conclusive.
-Additionally, any hand off to a FEMALE player behind the line of scrimmage for a rushing TD will only count for 6 points.
-Any pitch to a female player on any part of the field after the line of scrimmage that results in a a TD will count for 8 points.
+Any pitch to a female player on any part of the field after the line of scrimmage that results in a TD will count for 8 points and 10 for a blue cone TD.
 There are no additional points awarded for 1 or 2pt conversions.

 - Each half will begin by spotting the ball on the 5- yard line (between the goal line and the Red cone) with no kick-off.